LayneHuang/ForEasierProgramming/source/_posts/kubernate/ack.md

 ---
-title: Ack
+title: ack
 date: 2023-06-13 21:40:00
-categories: [ Kubernetes, AliyunAck ]
+categories: [ k8s, AliyunAck ]
 ---

 The process of creating an ack instance